Wabuo/PKGBUILD/README.md

 My PKGBUILDs for the Archlinux AUR

--do what ever you want with them ....
+- do what ever you want with them ....
--found a bug -feel free to make a Pull request or fill an issue.
+- found a bug -feel free to make a Pull request or fill an issue.